Growing a Stronger Appalachia since 1995 - 30 Years Bold

 Silvopasture is the intentional integration of forages, trees, and livestock and can help increase the productivity and health in farm and forest systems.
 There is increasing interest in silvopasture among landowners in Tennessee and a growing need for technical assistance.

-Join us for this train-the-trainer program at Caney Fork Farm to learn about the principles, design considerations, benefits and potential challenges associated with silvopasture.
+Join us for this train-the-trainer program at Caney Fork Farms to learn about the principles, design considerations, benefits and potential challenges associated with silvopasture.
 Core concepts will be explored both in the classroom and in the field led by experienced instructors.
 Participants will leave with a greater understanding of agroforestry and ways you can support your clients with silvopasture.
-If you have a producer interested in learning more about silvopasture, be sure to tell them about the Caney Fork Farm Tour on September 25!
+If you have a producer interested in learning more about silvopasture, be sure to tell them about the Caney Fork Farms Tour on September 25!

 Seating is limited.
 All events are rain/shine.
 This training is pending professional credits.
 If you have questions about this event, accessibility, or ATFNRP initiative, please contact Stesha Warren at swarren@asdevelop.org